ska-sa/katgpucbf/doc/fgpu/design.rst

 Chunking also helps reduce the impact of slow Python code.
-Digitiser heaps consist of only a single packet, and involving Python on a per-heap basis would be far to slow.
+Digitiser heaps consist of only a single packet, and involving Python on a per-heap basis would be far too slow.
 The code for assembling chunks is all implemented in C++, with Python working mostly at chunk granularity.

 Queues